tartansandal/tartansandal.github.io/_posts/2020-01-20-github-pages-on-fedora.md

 ## The Full Story

 I first stumbled on [GitHub Pages] and [Jekyll] while researching [Asciidoctor] and was intrigued.
 It seemed to occupy a sweet spot in the world of technical
 publishing:

-* A very low bar of entry with free hosting via your existing GitHub account and automatic conversion of (the well known) GitHub Flavoured Markdown.
+* A low bar of entry with free hosting via your existing GitHub account and automatic conversion of (the well known) GitHub Flavoured Markdown.

 * Being built around Git, content could be developed, reviewed, and deployed just as you would normal 'code'.
 (No composing in clunky web editors or cut and paste into web forms).

 * A flexible, low-friction development environment, with [Jekyll] and [Liquid] providing attractive and flexible layout and themes, plus plugins for extra